Torpedo (G.I. Joe): Profile

-Torpedo was originally a scuba instructor prior to enlistment.
-He attained black belts in the martial arts Wu-Shu, Kenpo and Go-Ju-Ryu by age 19, and he is proficient with the Balisong.
-His training records after SEAL school are classified, but he is a qualified expert in most NATO small arms and NATO & Warsaw Pact explosive devices.
-Torpedo is a strict vegetarian and spends his off-duty hours perfecting his fighting skills and marksmanship.
-He is regarded by his teammates as a highly-competent professional, but is said to have the personality of a cold fish.
+Torpedo was originally a scuba instructor and also achieved black belts in the martial arts Wu-Shu, Kenpō and Go-Ju-Ryu by age 19, and is skilled with wielding the Balisong.
+His training records after completing SEAL school are classified, but he is a qualified expert in most small arms used by NATO as well as explosive devices used by both NATO and Warsaw Pact nations.
+Torpedo keeps a strict vegetarian diet and continues to spend time perfecting his fighting skills and marksmanship in his off-duty hours.
+His teammates recognize him as a very competent professional, but they also say his personality is like a cold fish.

 Writer Larry Hama gave him his file name after Steve Leialoha.

 Toys

 Torpedo was first released as an action figure in 1983.

 A version of Torpedo with no accessories came with the Built to Rule Rapid Runner in 2004.
 The forearms and the calves of the figure sported places where blocks could be attached.